 Why my blog?
 After all, WordPress does say “Just another WordPress site”.
 I am a simple secretary of Mary and I like to fish.
 I grew up typically fishing in lakes, I soon progressed to oceans…now the new challenge is people.
 Yes, I have my fishing pole at hand and well, I am ready to reel you in.
 One of my all time favorite saints named Therese once said “More merciful to me than to His beloved disciples, Our Lord Himself took the net, cast it, and drew it in full of fish.
 He made me a fisher of men.”
 I like to fish, but the actual One who will be reeling you in has a lot to tell you.
 Don’t worry, He is quite the Gentleman.
 Although, I hope you don’t mind hooks!

-I am in the process of trying to establish myself as a Carmelite Hermitess of Our Lady of Fatima, as Sister Jade Mary of the Sorrowful Heart, under Canon 603 with bishop approval in the United States.
+I am in the process of trying to establish myself as a Carmelite Hermitess of Our Lady of Fatima, as Sister Jade Mary of the Sorrowful Heart, in the United States of America.
 I have a great love for Our Lady of Fatima, Our Lady of Mount Carmel, Our Lady of Seven Sorrows and the Immaculate Heart of Mary.
 I simply wish to live a life of total seclusion offering every small sacrifice for the triumph of the Immaculate Heart.
 I have four top priorities in which to devote my eremitical life: Love of Christ as Spouse, the Chair of Saint Peter, our great Nation of the United States of America and the Immaculate Heart of Mary.

 I have no desire to preach, I simply wish to be “alone with the Alone”, just how the early Church Desert Fathers used to live.
 That of Elijah and Moses who discovered God’s deepest secrets while on the mountain or in the cave of concealment.
 My day will center on observing the strict rule of Saint Albert of Jerusalem and edited constitutions of Our Holy Mother Teresa of Jesus, the Traditional Latin Mass, the Carmelite Rite of the Divine Office and selling Catholic art on Etsy, called Mary’s Secretary “ArtForTheSorrowfulHeart”, as a means of self support.
 Of course, I will also devote some of my time to blogging.
 For more details on how to be apart of my mission, my daily hororium and way of life click below:

-Dedicated to the Good Saint Michael the Archangel, Elijah, Moses, John the Baptist, Saints Peter and Paul and all the Apostles of Christ Crucified.
+Dedicated to the Good Saint Michael the Archangel, Elijah, Moses, John the Baptist, John the Apostle, Mary Magdalene, Saints Peter and Paul and all the Apostles of Christ Crucified.

 Scroll to the bottom of the page where you can be taken to “ArtForTheSorrowfulHeart” Etsy shop where you will find holy cards, stationary and prints!